Empirical Bayes Matrix Factorization: Numerical Comparisons

 \section{Numerical Comparisons}

 We now compare our methods with several competing approaches.
 To keep these comparisons manageable in scope we focus attention on methods that aim to capture possible sparsity in $L$ and/or $F$.
-For EBMF we present results for two different shrinkage-oriented prior families, $\G$: the scale mixture of normals ($\G = \SN$), and the point-normal family (see above).
+For EBMF we present results for two different shrinkage-oriented prior families, $\G$: the scale mixture of normals ($\G = \SN$), and the point-normal family ($\G=\PN$).
 We denote these \flash{} and \flash{}\_pn respectively when we need to distinguish.
-In addition we consider Sparse Factor Analysis (SFA) \citep{Engelhardt2010}, SFAmix \citep{Gao2013} , Nonparametric Bayesian Sparse Factor Analysis (NBSFA) \citep{Knowles2011}, Penalized Matrix Decomposition \citep{Witten2009} (PMD, implemented in the R package {\tt PMA}), and Sparse SVD \citep{yang2014sparse} (SSVD, implemented in R package {\tt ssvd}).
-These represent a wide range of different approaches to inducing sparsity: SFA, SFAmix and NBSFA are three Bayesian approaches with quite different approaches to prior specification; PMD is based on a penalized likelihood with $L_1$ penalty on factors and/or loadings; SSVD is based on iterative thresholding of singular vectors.
+In addition we consider Sparse Factor Analysis (SFA) \citep{Engelhardt2010}, SFAmix \citep{Gao2013}, Nonparametric Bayesian Sparse Factor Analysis (NBSFA) \citep{Knowles2011}, Penalized Matrix Decomposition \citep{Witten2009} (PMD, implemented in the R package {\tt PMA}), and Sparse SVD \citep{yang2014sparse} (SSVD, implemented in R package {\tt ssvd}).
+Although the methods we compare against involve only a small fraction of the very large number of methods for this problem, the methods were chosen to represent a wide range of different approaches to inducing sparsity: SFA, SFAmix and NBSFA are three Bayesian approaches with quite different approaches to prior specification; PMD is based on a penalized likelihood with $L_1$ penalty on factors and/or loadings; and SSVD is based on iterative thresholding of singular vectors.
 We also compare with softImpute \citep{mazumder2010spectral}, which does not explicitly model sparsity in $L$ and $F$, but fits a regularized low-rank matrix using a nuclear-norm penalty.
-Finally, for comparison we use standard (truncated) SVD.
+Finally, for reference we also use standard (truncated) SVD.

 All of the Bayesian methods (\flash{}, SFA, SFAmix and NBSFA) are ``self-tuning'', at least to some extent, and we applied them here with default values.
 According to \cite{yang2014sparse} SSVD is robust to choice of tuning parameters, so we also ran SSVD with its default values, using the robust option ({\tt method="method"}).
 The softImpute method has a single tuning parameter ($\lambda$, which controls the nuclear norm penalty), and we chose this penalty by orthogonal cross-validation (OCV; Appendix \ref{OCValgorithm}).
 The PMD method can use two tuning parameters (one for $\l$ and one for $\f$) to allow different sparsity levels in $\l$ vs $\f$.
 However, since tuning two parameters can be inconvenient it also has the option to use a single parameter for both $\l$ and $\f$.
 We used OCV to tune parameters in both cases, referring to the methods as PMD.cv2 (2 tuning parameters) and PMD.cv1 (1 tuning parameter).